Like a Prayer (song): Composition and lyrics

-The song begins with the sound of heavy rock guitar that is suddenly cut off after a few seconds, and replaced with the choir and the sound of an organ.
+The song begins with the sound of a heavy rock guitar that is suddenly cut off after a few seconds, and replaced with the choir and the sound of an organ.
 Madonna sings the opening lines accompanied by light percussion, as drums start during the first verse.
-The percussion and the choir sound are added interchangeably between the verses and the bridges, until the second chorus.
-At this point the guitars start flickering from left to right, accompanied by a bassline.
-Rikky Rooksby, author of The Complete Guide to the Music of Madonna, commented that "Like a Prayer" was the most complex track that Madonna had ever attempted at that point.
+The percussion and the choir sound are added interchangeably between the verses and the bridge, until the second chorus.
+At this point, the guitars start flickering from left to right, accompanied by a bassline.
+Rikky Rooksby, author of The Complete Guide to the Music of Madonna, commented that "Like a Prayer" was the most complex song that Madonna had ever attempted at that point.
 He believed that the complexity builds up more after the second chorus, when the choir fully supports Madonna's vocals and she re-utters the opening lines, but this time accompanied by a synthesizer and drum beats.
-While singing "Just like a prayer, your voice can take me there, Just like a muse to me, You are a mystery", an R&B-influenced voice backs Madonna.
+While singing "Just like a prayer, Your voice can take me there, Just like a muse to me, You are a mystery", an R&B-influenced voice backs Madonna.
 The song ends with a final repetition of the chorus and the choir gradually fading out.

-Author J. Randy Taraborrelli noted in his book Madonna: An Intimate Biography that the lyrics of the song consist of "a series of button-pushing anomalies".
+J. Randy Taraborrelli noted in his book Madonna: An Intimate Biography that the lyrics of the song consist of "a series of button-pushing anomalies".
 With Madonna's inclusion of double entendres in the lyrics, "Like a Prayer" sounded religious to him but has an undertone of sexual tension.
 This was demonstrated by the use of a gospel choir, whose voice heightens the song's spiritual nature, while the rock guitar sound keeps it dark and mysterious.
-For O'Brien, the lyrics describe Madonna receiving a vocation from God.
+For Lucy O'Brien, the lyrics describe Madonna receiving a vocation from God.
 Certain portions of the lyrics also alluded to Sean Penn and their failed marriage.
 According to Priya Elan from NME, the line "Just like a muse to me, You are a mystery" was an example of this, befitting the description of an unattainable lover.
-This was also evident in the artwork for the 12" single, painted by her brother, Christopher Ciccone.
-It shows the letters "MLVC", standing for Madonna Louise Veronica Ciccone, with a prominent letter "P" for Penn, detached from the group.
+This was also evident in the artwork for the 12-inch single, painted by her brother, Christopher Ciccone.
+It shows the letters "MLVC", standing for Madonna's full name, Madonna Louise Veronica Ciccone, with a prominent letter "P" for Penn, detached from the group.